-- be aged 16 or over;
+- be aged 16 or over,

-- From 6 April 2017, the Government introduced a 2 child limit policy for child tax credit, universal credit and housing benefit.
-This means that if you have a third or subsequent child born on or after 6 April 2017 you may not get paid the child element of CTC for them unless an exception applies, although you should still report the change to HMRC.
-You will still be entitled (if you meet the conditions) to the disability element of CTC and the childcare element of WTC for all children.
-See our 2 child limit policy page for more information about how the two child limit works.
+From 6 April 2017, the Government introduced a 2 child limit policy for child tax credit, universal credit and housing benefit.
+This means that if you have a third or subsequent child born on or after 6 April 2017, you may not get paid the child element of child tax credit for them unless an exception applies, although you should still report the change to HMRC.

-Being responsible for a child
+Being responsible for a child or qualifying young person

-To claim CTC you must be responsible for a child or qualifying young person.
-You are responsible for a child in the following circumstances:
+To get child tax credit, you must be responsible for a child or qualifying young person.
+Being responsible for a child or qualifying young person means:

-- The child or young person ‘normally lives with you’; or
+- The child or young person ‘normally lives with you’, or

-- If the child or young person normally lives with both you and with another person, then you will be responsible for them if you have ‘main responsibility’ for them.
+- If the child or young person normally lives with both you and with another person, then you will be responsible for them if you have ‘main responsibility’ for them

 You will not be responsible for a child or young person who is: